cleesmith/storygrind/README.md

 - One AI API key from [Claude](https://console.anthropic.com/), [Gemini](https://aistudio.google.com/app/apikey), [OpenAI](https://platform.openai.com/), or [OpenRouter](https://openrouter.ai/)
 - Your manuscript in any common format - we include converters for .docx ↔ .txt so you can use Word, Pages, Google Docs, Vellum, or any writing tool

-StoryGrind is FREE - but AI features require an API key from one of these providers.
+StoryGrind is FREE - but AI features require an API key from one of the listed providers.
 You control your costs and choose your AI provider.

 ---